ariane-emory/mediawiki-mcp-server/README.md

 # Fork info:
-Forked to work with the older Mediawiki API used by Travellerwiki.
+This is a forked modified to work with the older Mediawiki API used by the Traveller Wiki, which has no rest.php endpoint and instead only an api.php endpoint.

-Sample configuration:
+This is a sample configuration for use with the Traveller Wiki:
 ```
   "mcpServers": {
     "traveller_wiki": {